Retr0-0Sec/Windows_Exfil/README.md

 **Windows_Exfil** is a proof-of-concept script for automating data collection and exfiltration via Flipper Zero🐬 configured as a "BadUSB."
 It demonstrates how to leverage scripting and USB emulation for educational and ethical penetration testing purposes.

 > ⚠️ **Disclaimer**: This tool is for **educational purposes only**.
 Unauthorized use against systems you do not own or have explicit permission to test is illegal.
 Use responsibly! 🙏
+> SCRIPT WORKS ON en-US KEYBOARD ONLY FOR NOW❗
+> YOU DONT NEED TO CREATE THE IMG FILE AS THE SCRIPT CREATES IT FOR YOU❗

 ---